Brief History of Guerrilla Marketing

 Just like the title says.
 This is actually a pretty common technique because it works.
 If it is within your budget, meaning you can afford to do so and you are still making a profit or at the very least breaking even than you can use your competitors’ coupons, email promotions or whatever else to your advantage.
 If you are only breaking even than I would recommend doing this only for a short period of time just to gain some extra exposure to your business to show why you are better than your competitor.

 Pay it forward

-Maybe you are in line at the movie theater, or a fast food drive thru.
+Maybe you are in line at the movie theater or a fast food drive-thru.
 Give the cashier an extra $20.00 along with a business card towards the movie ticket or meal of the person behind you.
 You can do this in a restaurant as well.
-As you are getting ready to leave have your server bring you the check of another table and pay the bill and leave you business card for them.
-It wont guarantee that person will become a customer but both the person and the cashier or server will be equally impressed and they will be telling their friends, family & colleagues about it.
-This will create some word of mouth marketing that could very possibly end up leading to a new customer down the line some where.
+As you are getting ready to leave have your server bring you the check of another table and pay the bill and leave your business card for them.
+It won’t guarantee that person will become a customer but both the person and the cashier or server will be equally impressed and they will be telling their friends, family & colleagues about it.
+This will create some word of mouth marketing that could very possibly end up leading to a new customer down the line somewhere.

-Ever since its arrival guerrilla marketing has played a significant and powerful role in the businesses world.
+Ever since its arrival, guerrilla marketing has played a significant and powerful role in the businesses world.
 It has dramatically changed the way companies big and small position themselves for success.
 It’s only true limit is that of our imaginations.
-You can see guerrilla marketing examples every were you look these days.
-For the small business owner it is the most important marketing weapon in our arsenal, giving us the ability stand toe to toe with Goliath.
+You can see guerrilla marketing examples everywhere you look these days.
+For the small business owner, it is the most important marketing weapon in our arsenal, giving us the ability stand toe to toe with Goliath.